 - Students must submit the CSDCAS application; some students fill in the application but forget to finalize the submission.
 We are unable to review applications that have not been submitted.

 - ALL MATERIALS (completed CSDCAS application, transcripts, letters, essay) must be received by the January 12 deadline.

-- You will be able to follow the status of your application through CSDCAS to see when letters of recommendation are received.
-Students are strongly urged to monitor the status of their CSDCAS applications to ensure that all materials are received by the January 12 deadline.
+- You will be able to follow the status of your application through CSDCAS to ensure that all transcripts and letters of recommendation are received.
+Students are strongly urged to monitor the status of their CSDCAS applications and follow-up as needed to make sure that all materials are received by the January 12 deadline.